felipelino/java-hands-on/README.md

 ### Integration Test

-Your application is like a BOX and you deal with only by the input and output.
+Your application is like a BOX and you only deal with the input and output.
 In our example the input and output is the REST API.

 ### Unit Test